fbraza/BrazLog/_posts/2021-07-25-Notes-Azure-SQL.md

 ### Dynamic Data masking

 Dynamic data masking is a technique used to limit the exposure of sensitive data to non-privileged users.
 You can mask your data so that non-privileged users can't see it but are still able to use query that include the data.

+> Administrator are always excluded from the masking rules.

 For example if you have data with names and e-mail addresses you can mask columns with the following T-SQL commands:

 ```SQL
 ALTER TABLE Data.Membership ALTER COLUMN FirstName